MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpaircreationstatus.md

 # XboxLiveEndpointPairCreationStatus

 ## -description

+Defines constants that specify the status of an **XboxLiveEndpointPair** creation operation.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -enum-fields

 ### -field Succeeded:0

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creating succeeded.

 ### -field NoLocalNetworks:1

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because the local device is not connected to a network.

 ### -field NoCompatibleNetworkPaths:2

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because there are no compatible network paths.

 ### -field LocalSystemNotAuthorized:3

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because the local system's authorization was deemed unacceptable by the remote system.

 ### -field Canceled:4

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because the user chose to cancel it.

 ### -field TimedOut:5

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because it did not complete within the timeout period.

 ### -field RemoteSystemNotAuthorized:6

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because the remote system's authorization was deemed unacceptable by the local system or by your app.

 ### -field RefusedDueToConfiguration:7

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed because the remote system has a different, incompatible configuration (mismatched template definitions), and has actively refused the connection.

 ### -field UnexpectedInternalError:8

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Creation failed due to an internal error.

 ## -remarks